telerik/teststudio-docs/docs-teststudiodev/quickstart.md

 >__Note!__ The supported for __recording browsers__ are __Internet Explorer__, __Chrome__, __FireFox__ and __Edge Chromium__.

 Double click a test from the Solution Explorer to open it.
-Click on the _Record_ button to launch a new browser or an instance of the WPF application to record against.
+Click on any of the _Record_ buttons to launch a new browser or an instance of the WPF application to record against.

 ![Click Record Button](images/quickstart/record-button.png)

-Once the browser/application is launched the <a href="/features/recorder/recording-toolbar" target="_blank">Test Studio Dev recorder toolbar</a> will be attached to the that instance and will record steps in the test for each action against the application under test.
+Once the browser/application is launched the <a href="/features/recorder/recording-toolbar" target="_blank">Test Studio Dev recorder toolbar</a> gets attached to the that instance and records steps in the test for each action against the application under test.

 __See also:__